 The only food that I would stress that you do not feed is Blue Buffalo.
 I known of several instances where dogs on this food developed pancreatitis and died.
 Please talk to your veterinarian and do some research before you switch.

 - We often get asked about our dogs’ favorite toys.
 Our dogs like toys that crinkle, have realistic fur and make a sound.

 - As babies, we have a variety of toys with different textures and sounds.
 We trade out toys every day so they have a different toys to play with each day.

-- We try to stay away from highly stuffed toys because dogs can tear them open and eat the stuffing therefore can cause major problems which may require surgery.
+- We try to stay away from highly stuffed toys because dogs can tear them open and eat the stuffing which may cause an impaction that could require surgery.

 - Please supervise your dog if they are playing with a stuffed toy to ensure that they do not tear it open and eat the stuffing.